KAWASAKI ZX-10R (2019 - on) Review

 "The new head makes virtually no difference to the way the power is delivered and will only be appreciated by racers, not road riders – especially as the new red cam cover, which signifies the updated head, is impossible to see behind the fairing!"

 This generation of motor and chassis can be traced back to 2011 and a quick glance of our owners’ reviews section for that and the 2016 model show nothing but glowing reviews for reliability and durability.
 The introduction of a new style of valve train is unlikely to change that and anyway, how many road riders will ever stress a 200bhp engine?

 Value vs rivalsNext up: Equipment

 The Ninja is decent value when you consider what you are getting in terms of technology and track pedigree and it is the only one of the litre inline four Japanese sportsbikes that can genuinely boast race success on a world level.
-In fact, since this generation was launched in 2011 it has won five of a possible eight WSB titles.

 In terms of sportsbike technology, the Ninja has just about everything with three power modes, five-stage traction control (you have to be stationary to deactivate it), angle-sensitive ABS and traction control, launch control, anti-wheelie, engine brake control and 2019 sees an autoblipper function added to the quickshifter.

 But, and this is a big but, the LCD dash is horribly dated when compared to the current crop of TFT displays and that really takes the shine off the Ninja.
 To gain semi-active suspension you need to invest nearly £5000 more for the SE model, which also comes with lightweight forged aluminium Marchesini wheels.